-In a Laboratory a fume cupboard is one of the most common and effective items of safety equipment known collectively as Local Exhaust Ventilation which is used to reduce exposure to airborne hazardous substances such as dust, mist, fume, vapour or gas in a workplace by capturing and extracting the hazardous substance at the source of the emission.
+In a laboratory, a fume cupboard is one of the most common and effective items of safety equipment.
+It is known collectively as Local Exhaust Ventilation which is used to reduce exposure to airborne hazardous substances such as dust, mist, fume, vapour or gas in a workplace by capturing and extracting the hazardous substance at the source of the emission.

 Face Velocity is the speed at which air is drawn into the fume cupboard.
 This defined as 0.5m/s for hazardous substances.
 (CoSHH Control Guidance Sheet 201 Fume Cabinets).

 The Operational Sash Opening or the sash working height is the maximum position at which the sash should be open whilst an experiment is in operation.
 This should be 500 mm in the direction of sash movement and shall not exceed 600 mm (Fume Cupboards Part 2: Safety and Performance requirements BSEN14175-2:2003).

 carry out a COSHH assessment to justify the use of a fume cupboard to control the hazard.
 The COSHH Assessment should identify the correct type of fume cupboard for the task

 use the fume cupboard in accordance with the manufacturer’s instructions and the training provided.
 A fume cupboard that is operating outside safe parameters (i.e. face velocity <0.5 m/s) should not be used

 use the fume cupboard only for its intended purpose

 For example the following practices are not advocated unless justified by risk/COSHH assessment: